rob2d/ids-frontend-code-kata/README.md

 ## Requirements

-1. Runs in Chrome only
+1. Runs in Chrome only by opening the index.html page
-1. Try not using any external dependencies or libraries (in our projects this is a requirement)
+1. Try not using any external dependencies or libraries (in our projects this is a requirement excluding test dependencies)
-1. The old example uses jQuery, since we are using web components now jQuery should not be used.
+1. The old example uses jQuery, since we are using web components now jQuery should not be used in your Kata
-1. Style it as close to the old example as possible (the svg icon is in the images folder)
+1. Style it as close to the old example as possible (the svg icon is available in the images folder)

 ## What We Are looking For

-1. Code Style and Decisions in HTML, Css and JS
 1. Ability to do it as a web component
 1. Attention to detail
-1. Accessibility Considerations
+1. Code Style in HTML, Css and JS
+1. Decisions and Additions (Accessibility Considerations / Testing / Docs for example)

+## Delivery Method

+Fork this repo and do a pull request with your working code.